echohack/macbot/README.md

 # Macbot

-Automatically configure your Mac with sane and secure settings.
-Install and configure popular applications the way they were meant to be used.
+Macbot is a shell script to automatically configure your Mac with sane and secure settings.
+It's free to use, Apache 2.0 licensed.

-Uses highly advanced *grass fed*, *black hole accretion disc powered* shell scripting!

 ![Example Image](example.png)